Stories for My Grandchildren

 He asks, leafing through it, “Oma, what is this?”

-“It’s a book Uncle Gordon and I put together about our family history.
-This one is on my mother’s side of the family, and it’s about her, and her parents, and their parents, and all of their families on our Hoy side, from the time they left Germany to come to this country.”
+“It’s a book Uncle Gordon and I put together.
+This one is on my mother’s side of the family, and it’s about her, her parents, and their parents, and all of their families in our Hoy line from when they left Germany to come to this country.”

 “Is my mom’s family in here?”